Hello, Robert M0NVQ here

 Working the Saudi-OSCAR 50 satellite using my Baofeng GT-3 or Alinco DJ-G7 with my homebrew yagi has proven to be good fun.

-When away from the QTH, I use my telescopic fibreglass pole and inverted V antennas for QRP operation on the HF bands.
+When away from the QTH, I use my telescopic fibreglass pole and inverted V antennas for QRP HF operation.